Split digraphs: Degree sequence characterizations of split digraphs

-which is proved in Corollary~\ref{cor:minsig} and Lemma~\ref{lem:slacksplit}.
+which is proved in full generality in Corollary~\ref{cor:minsig} and Lemma~\ref{lem:slacksplit}.
 Thus, the slack sequences are embedded in the splittance matrix.
-The following definition defines {\it maximal sequences} which we show give the precise locations in the splittance matrix where \eqref{eq:slacksplit} is satisfied. \begin{definition} Define the maximal sequences $\{\mlp\}_{l=0}^{N}$ and $\{\mkm\}_{k=0}^{N}$ such that
+The following definition defines {\it maximal sequences} which we show give the precise locations in the splittance matrix where \eqref{eq:slacksplit} is satisfied. \begin{definition}[Maximal sequences] Suppose $d$ is properly ordered with $a$ and $b$ the corresponding positive and negative lexicographical orderings, respectively.
+Define the maximal sequences $\{\mlp\}_{l=0}^{N}$ and $\{\mkm\}_{k=0}^{N}$ such that